DalerAsrorov/findings/src/ComponentVsPureComponent/README.md

-# Pure Component vs Component
+# Behavior Comparison of React PureComponent vs. Component using Maps

 This illustrates the performance optimization `PureComponent` does compared to `Component`.